zfanli/zfanli.github.io/source/_posts/study/js/JavaScript-Specifications-ES6-and-beyond.md

   // Do something here
 });

-//register any objects you want a cleanup callback for registry.register(theObject, "some value");
+// register any objects you want a cleanup callback for registry.register(theObject, "some value");
 ```